NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 > More iTerm2 features are listed [HERE](https://www.iterm2.com/documentation-highlights.html).

 ## Oh-My-ZSH Plugins
-I mentioned there were a lot of plugins for ZSH, they extend the features of ZSH even further and relate specifically to particular services and applications, an example will help explain this:
+I mentioned there were a lot of plugins for ZSH, they extend the features of ZSH even further and relate to specific services, applications and OS features.

 > The list of Oh-My-ZSH plugins can be found [HERE](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins)